 waypoint4 -final: N 47° 36.(589+A+B+C) W 122°20.(542+D+E+F)

-PLEASE WATCH OUT FOR MUGGLES. this is a very high traffic area and there are lots of eyes in the windows but you should be able to see the cache without touching anything. you will know when you find it. for a good laugh, look up and see what's on the wall. when you obtain the cache, you might want to move to a safer location to sign the log away from muggles.
+PLEASE WATCH OUT FOR MUGGLES. this is a very high traffic area and there are lots of eyes in the windows but you should be able to clearly identify the cache without touching anything. you will know when you find it. for a good laugh, look up and see what's on the wall. when you obtain the cache container, you might want to have a seat to sign the log away from muggles.

 first and second to find prize is a gift card to one of the places in this cache. :) if you are FTF please only take one and leave the other for the STF. thanks and happy hunting!

 You can check your answers for this puzzle on Geochecker.com.

 congratulations to Nancelot, MedicineManOfSeattle, and cbagaason for the three-way FTF!